 They don’t overload your vision with special deals or paw at you to click on links to their contact page.
 The designer isn’t trying to stroke their own ego by showing you all of the fancy skills they have.
 Their aim, much like their web design, is simple.
 Buy THIS thing.

 Simplicity is classy.
 There’s no doubt about it.
 Think of any tacky pamphlet you’ve ever received in the mail for the Italian restaurant two blocks over.
 If you didn’t immediately throw it in the trash because you were nervous about having a sudden seizure, you’d noticed it’s heavily over-designed.
 Once you get past the shiny, gold-embossed text (that had to have been half the cost of the whole thing at the printers) and the multiple ionic pillars they thought would give it a real “touch of Italy,” you’ll see a bunch of poorly-lit pictures of their Prego-inspired spaghetti and menu items you’ve seen at every other “Italian” place you’ve ever visited.
 Without realizing it, you’ve made a judgment based on their cheesy, over-complicated menu.
 This place is only good if you don’t want to wait in line, and you’ve been longing to be reunited with diarrhea.

 Many people think more equals better.
-And, in our bigger is better society, it’s easy to see how people really underestimate the value of clean, efficient, and simple design.
-If you see the value, and execute a clean design though, you and your clients will stand out.
+And, in our bigger is a better society, it’s easy to see how people really underestimate the value of clean, efficient, and simple web design.
+If you see the value and execute a clean design though, you and your clients will stand out.